 I have confidence in a flexible manner of instruction, responsive to the unique learning needs of each individual and every class.
-I want to show that the field of counselling responds to various modes of inquiry and intervention: participatory, empirical, developmental, existential, phenomenological, pragmatic, hermeneutic, cultural and political.
-Thus, students are encouraged to explore the possibilities of various theoretical and practical applications in schools, and push beyond their own experience and sharpen their critical skills.
-Having taught a variety of undergraduate and graduate courses over the past twelve years, I am continuously thriving to make lessons and class discussions fresh and engaging.
+I want to show that the field of counselling responds to various modes of inquiry and perspectives.
+Thus, students are encouraged to explore the possibilities of various theoretical and practical applications in their counselling work and push beyond their own experience to sharpen their critical skills.
+Having taught a variety of undergraduate and graduate courses over the past fourteen years, I am continuously thriving to make lessons and class discussions fresh and engaging.
 To study and engage in understandings that broaden our perspective of mental and ecological health, invariably connects us to our mutual humanness.
 The most fulfilling moments of my professional life are engaging with students on compelling, engaging and inspirational clinical, ecological, educational and philosophical themes.

 My research interests include counselling with children and youth, counselling in a school setting, clinical issues in children, narrative inquiry, and ecopsychology.